kwilkins/dnd/west-marches/down-time-actions.md

 Downtime options:
 * Look badass(level 0)
-* Buy xp, 1-to-1 for silver, can ascend to level 6 OR the level your highest character has achieved, which ever is lower.(level 2)
+* Buy xp, 1-to-1 for silver, to allow a character to ascend up to level 6 OR the level your highest character has achieved, which ever is lower.(level 2)

 Improve this feature to level 3 to gain the following feature:
 * Increase max level to 9.